EngineerBetter/new-starters/README.md

 ## Stuff to install

-For information on tools/applications and installation see the [setup](workstation-setup/setup.md) guide.
+For information on tools/applications and installation see the [workstation setup](workstation-setup/setup.md) guide.